ChristianRyan/csnFramework-1/README.md

 # csnFramework

-Simple framework for determining best k for kNN in python for the course in Machine Learning at Technical University Vienna.
+Simple framework for finding the best k for kNN in python for the course in Machine Learning at Technical University Vienna.

 # How to use